davidhund/dh-kickstart-style/README.md

 - `rem()` mixin
   - Don't need a `px`-fallback for `rem`?
 Change `$rem-px` in `helpers/_settings.scss`
   -  (..and update `mixins/_rem.scss`)
-- Not for everyone: just see what's helpful…
+- Not for everyone: just see what's helpful!

 ### Naming conventions